ddella/K3s-Cluster/15_Create_agent_node.md

 We will be using three Ubuntu Server 24.04 with Linux Kernel 6.11.0.

 # Setup K3s Server Nodes
 In this tutorial we will configure three agent nodes.
+You can configure more if you wish to.

 |Role|FQDN|IP|OS|Kernel|RAM|vCPU|Node|
 |----|----|----|----|----|----|----|----|